Liberals to emphasize common ground in throne speech as Parliament resumes

 The Canadian Press

-OTTAWA -- The 43rd session of Parliament -- and a new era of minority government -- opens today with a speech from the throne that will emphasize the issues on which Justin Trudeau's Liberals believe they can find common ground with opposition parties.
+OTTAWA - The 43rd session of Parliament - and a new era of minority government - has opened, and later today a speech from the throne will be delivered that will emphasize the issues on which Justin Trudeau's Liberals believe they can find common ground with opposition parties.

 The throne speech is penned by the Prime Minister's Office but is to be read by Gov. Gen. Julie Payette in the Senate chamber.